Who We Are

 CBC is the recognized Business Member Organization, established as a private sector institution of COMESA.
 We represent the interests of businesses sectors at a regional level.
 The services provided go beyond advocacy, to actively promote business participation in regional integration, investment and global trade.
 This is done by facilitating the growth of strong business synergies, the development of business opportunities, business alliances, legislative and strategic advocacy.
 We provide custom tailored services that are driven by both industry and enterprise interests.

-- Industry collaboration through CBC memberships for efficiency and sustainability of enterprises and associations.
+6. Technical capacity development and Industry collaboration of CBC memberships for efficiency and sustainability of enterprises and associations.

 The development of the private sector undertakings by COMESA Members States that CBC is responsible for monitoring are: